wds4/tribal-tapestry/essays/bookJustification/overview.md

 ## 5. Concepts are formatted according to constraint nodes.

-Concept is defined in terms of a class origin node: Given the set of all class threads that emanate from a single class origin node, a concept is defined as the set of all nodes and all edges that are traversed by those threads.
+A concept is defined in terms of a class origin node: Given the set of all class threads that emanate from a single class origin node, a concept is defined as the set of all nodes and all edges that are traversed by those threads.

+## 6. Concepts are integrated vertically using the edges that make up class threads.

-## 6. Constraint nodes are decomposed into properties in a manner designed to maximize horizontal integration of the graph.
+## 7. Constraint nodes are decomposed into properties in a manner designed to maximize horizontal integration of the graph.

-## 7. The tapestry is normalized.
+## 8. The tapestry is normalized.

 Normalization means that every node is unique.
-The concept of normalization of a database is familiar to computer scientists and developers.
+The concept of normalization of a database is familiar to computer scientists and database engineers.
 Sometimes normalization is broken, and that happens in the CTTH, but there must always be a reason for breaking it.
-In the CTTH, normalization may be broken for data redundancy (so you don't forget something important).
+In the CTTH, normalization is likely broken for data redundancy (so you don't forget something important when you bump your head and microinfarct a single cortical column).
 See *The Thousand Brains Hypothesis* -- a very interesting book.
+Other reasons to break normalization also exist: multiple versions of the same node facilitate the opportinuty to experiment with minor variations to a given concept.

-## 8. The topology of the tapestry is optimized to increase search efficiency.
+## 9. The topology of the tapestry is optimized to increase search efficiency.

-Organization of the graph lends itself well to the algorithmic search for analogies (similarity in graphical topology between disparate regions) and other processes that well merit the label: *thinking*.
+Organization of the graph lends itself well to the algorithmic search for similarity in graphical topology between disparate regions,a.k.a. *analogies*, as well as other processes that well merit the label: *thinking*.
 However, such searches will be computationally very expensive.
-Background processing to optimze the tapestry for such searches will be important.
+Background processing to optimze the tapestry for such searches will be important, and could be an important role for nonREM sleep.

-## Information theory, sleep

-Interaction of data between the two layers is likely to yield insights into brain function.
-This is what I mean when I say that this is an idea that no one has run with.

-## 4. Tribalism is antisocial linguistic consensus

-SLC aims to communicate with as many entities as possible.
-Tribalism aims to do the opposite: to break down into tribes.
-It demarcates the conversion of influence into power.

-## 4.1 Dual modes: objective mode and tribal mode
+## 10. Basic human * cognition employs two distinct modes to arrive at truth: the objective mode and the tribal mode.

+* This probably applies to all social organisms.

 There are two modalities that our brains process information to arrive at what our brains consider to be "the truth."